Eenadu History | ||||||||||||||||||||||||||||||||||||||||||||||||||

 The voice of democracy speaks loud with Eenadu

 Realising alcoholism and drunkenness ruins lives and the very social fabric, Eenadu committed itself to the cause of prohibition.
 Supporting the rural women who were fighting for the imposition of prohibition, Eenadu took upon itself to catalyze the movement.
+A helping hand to the cyclone-hit

-When floods devastated Diviseema, A.P., in 1977, and when the cyclone put an end to many a life in A.P. in 1996, or for that matter when Orissa was devastated by a super cyclone in 1999, and when the Gujarat earthquake brought to halt the human pulse, Eenadu contributed its mite.
+to many a life in A.P. in 1996, or for that matter when Orissa was devastated by

+pulse, Eenadu contributed its mite.
 Eenadu's efforts have fructified into extensive housing with the help of Ramakrishna Mission in Palakayaippa Village in Diviseema.
 60 uryabhavanams rose to help in 1996.
 Serving the dual purpose of cyclone shelters and school buildings, these Surya Bhavanams today provide social succour and help educating the needy.
 In Orissa too, Eenadu's efforts helped construct over 70 houses.

 Rebuilding Khavda, reaching out

+When it comes to quality, Eenadu has very high standards of commitment and responsibility.
+This is best illustrated through our Quality Cell.
+A division whose responsibility is to monitor quality on a daily and ongoing basis.
 Apart from well organised reviews, spontaneous feedback, the pioneering efforts of the Quality Cell find expressions in Samiksha - a monthly dedicated to the improvement of quality standards.
 Samiksha is circulated to the editorial staff with a through introspection of the successes and failures in the news reporting and features.
 How to report, what to analyse, how to arrive at a view-point are all part of smiksha.
 It is also a platform where good work and good talent is recognised and individuals are rewarded.
 Everyone who writes for Eenadu always wants to be in the column - Mecchina Seershikulu (liked features) and not in the Mecchani Seershikulu (disliked features)!
 Quality Cell and Samiksha help Eenadu to become the byword for the highest standard of editorial.
+Other successful Telugu publications include Sitara, a film weekly, Chatura and Vipula, magazines for women and family besides Annadata, a magazine for farmers.
+And the Eenadu story goes on......

 EENADU Our today is to always